bbauska/meta-react-basics/README.md

   width="70%" />
 </p>

-Let's begin by examining how the default files and folders are laid out in a React app project.
+<p>Let's begin by examining how the default files and folders are laid out
+in a React app project.</p>

-When you build a React app using the command npm init React app, your project is comprised of a specific file and folder structure.
+<p>When you build a React app using the command npm init React app, your
+project is comprised of a specific file and folder structure.</p>

-Notice that there are three folders named node modules, public, and SRC or source.
+<p>Notice that there are three folders named node modules, public, and SRC
+or source.</p>

-Let's explore each of these folders briefly now.
+<p>Let's explore each of these folders briefly now.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s14-b. node module folder (54) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->